php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

 1. Overview
 -----------

-This PSR specifies the rules for an interoperable PHP autoloader that maps namespaces to file system paths, and that can co-exist with any other SPL registered autoloader.
+The following describes the mandatory requirements that must be adhered to for autoloader interoperability, by mapping namespaces to file system paths.

 2. Definitions